onamfc/gravity-forms-clevertap-integration/readme.txt

 Yes!
 You can create custom property mappings to send any form field to CleverTap as a profile property.
 For example, you can send phone numbers, company names, or any other form data directly to CleverTap.

+= Can I send custom data with CleverTap events? =

+Yes!
+You can create custom event data mappings to send any form field as event data.
+This allows you to include additional context like lead source, campaign information, referrer data, or any other relevant information with your CleverTap events.

 = What happens if the email field changes position? =

 No problem!
-You can easily update the email field mapping and all property mappings in the form settings without touching any code.
+You can easily update the email field mapping, property mappings, and event data mappings in the form settings without touching any code.